 Other ways to make money are real estate and, in general, business.
 All of these provide “cash flow,” which are the parts of your day that make your life better over time and should appreciate over time as well.

 Today, I am going to devote some time to my family pillar.
 I will spend a significant proportion of my days investing in it.

 Other pillars today include working on my business.

 So, that’s the portfolio of my day.
 I am probably about 80/20 right now with my asset allocation, and if I were forced to go all-in cash, I’d roughly buy back what I have.

 What stocks do you plan today?
-That likely includes work or exercise, or play.
+That likely includes work, exercise, or play.

 And your bonds.
-Maybe write down everything you have going for you in your background.
+Consider everything you have going for you in your background.
 Your education and upbringing.
 And perhaps your challenges.
-Shit, you have survived a lot to get where you are now.
+You have survived a lot to get where you are now.
 That thing that happened hurt.
-It is part of who you are, like a bad investment that you are not yet willing to sell. – It might come back – it might go to zero –
+It is part of who you are, like a bad investment you are unwilling to sell. – It might come back – it might go to zero –